ErikJohnsson/Lokalsamhallesappen/README.md

  <b>New features</b>
  <br>
  Is there a feature you are missing?
-Add it to the issues tab and we'll see if we can implement it!
+Add it to the issues tab or implement it on your own. :)

  <b>Dependencies</b>
   <br>